 Under the FTCA, the federal government acts as a self-insurer and recognizes the liability for the negligent or wrongful acts or omissions of its employees acting within the scope of their official duties.
 The United States is liable to the same extent an individual would be in like circumstances.
 The statute substitutes the United States as the defendant in such a suit and the United States—not the individual employee—bears any resulting liability.

-In this case, the Air Force may be liable for the mistakes they made.
+In this case, the Air Force may be liable for the mistakes it made.

 Individuals who are injured or whose property is damaged by the wrongful or negligent act of a federal employee acting in the scope of his or her official duties may file a claim with the government for reimbursement for that injury or damage, in the form of a mass shooting lawsuit.